jonahb/mqtt-echo/README.md

 brew install mosquitto
 ```

-## Echo Server
+## Echo Server (Touch Designer)

-Open `mqtt-echo.toe` in TouchDesigner.
-The MQTT Client Dat will connect to a
+Open `touch_designer/mqtt-echo.toe` in TouchDesigner.
+The MQTT Client Dat will
-test MQTT server on the Internet (test.mosquitto.org).
+connect to a test MQTT server on the Internet (test.mosquitto.org).

 On the command line, run: